jezhumble/cdsite/_pages/implementing/architecture.md

 In order to aid the independent deployment of components, we will also invest in creating versioned APIs which have backwards compatibility.
 Ensuring backwards compatibility for APIs adds complexity to our systems, but the flexibility we gain in terms of ease of deployment will pay this off many times over.

 Any true service-oriented architecture _should_ have these properties---but unfortunately many do not.
-However the microservices movement has explicitly prioritized these architectural properties.
+However, the microservices movement has explicitly prioritized these architectural properties.

 ### Evolutionary architecture ###